 Mink Brook Nature Preserve is a popular destination to see wildflowers and ferns.
 More than 130 species of native herbaceous plants grow on the Preserve, including 20 species of ferns.
 Red trillium, jack-in-the-pulpit, trout lily and phlox are just a few of the many species you can see here.
 Whether you’re an experienced botanist, learning to identify local flowers or just want to enjoy some beautiful spots, please join us for our annual Mother’s Day wildflower walk!

-Invasive plants (buckthorn, honeysuckle, and Japanese knotweed) had infested abandoned farmland here.
+Invasive plants (buckthorn, honeysuckle, garlic mustard and Japanese knotweed) had infested abandoned farmland here.
 The Hanover Conservancy, working with the USDA Natural Resources Conservation Service and eco-forester Ehrhard Frost of Full Circle Forestry, is engaged in a multi-year effort to restore native vegetation.
 Blue flagging tape marks work areas.

 After three years’ work to control invasive buckthorn, honeysuckle, barberry, and Japanese knotweed that had overrun the floodplain at Mink Brook, we replanted with 2000 native trees and shrubs.
 The species selected are well-adapted to water level changes and offer excellent food and cover for birds and other wildlife.
 Silver and red maple, red osier dogwood and elderberry, and others will occupy the space formerly taken by invasives.
 For a few years, they’ll remain protected by mesh sleeves against the efforts of hungry beavers and deer.